emmawv/flask_api/README.md

 ## Project Objective

-The objective of this project is to program an API that allows us to obtain data used to train a machine learning model, as well as the predictions of sai model.
+The objective of this project is to program an API that allows us to obtain data used to train a machine learning model, as well as the predictions of said model.

 The API will be set up using Flask and will consist of the following endpoints: